pikatoste/test.sh/README.md

 not visible outside the try block. catch and success blocks are not executed in a subshell. try/catch constructs can be nested.

-Exceptions are thrown implicitly when the exit code of a command is non-zero or explicitly with the `throw <exception> <message>` function. \<exception\> is the exception type.
+Exceptions are thrown implicitly when the exit code of a command is non-zero, or explicitly with the `throw <exception> <message>` function. \<exception\> is the exception type.
 Exceptions can inherit from other exceptions.
 Inheritance is defined with function `declare_exception <exception> <super>`, where \<super\>
 is the exception supertype of \<exception\>.
 Non-declared exceptions do not have a supertype.
 Only declared exceptions can be specified in the list of caught exceptions in the catch clause. `catch:` catches all exceptions.
-Exceptions listed in the catch clause are tried in order; each specified exception matches itself and all subtypes.
+Exceptions listed in the catch clause are tried in order; each specified exception matches itself and all its subtypes.

 The `throw` function in a catch block can be optionally preceded by `with_cause:` to chain the current exception to the thrown exception with the link message 'Caused by:'.
 Pending exceptions are always linked to the thrown